What is Experiential Therapy and How is it Different?

 Traditional therapy

-Traditional therapy has people talk through their problems with a licensed therapist.
+Traditional therapy means people talk through their problems with a licensed therapist.
 Most therapists are trained to use present-focused, logic-based models and teach skills using versions of Cognitive Behavioral Therapy, or apply brief problem-solving models like Solution-Focused Therapy.

 A male psychiatrist named Aaron Beck invented CBT in the 1960’s